-Reading Castaneda buy clomid for pct last night, I realized that this is what I’d done.
+Reading Castaneda last night, I realized that this is what I’d done.
 It feels so good to know that no one can pin you down!
 You can do whatever you want, if you have the guts (and the stamina) to make it work.
 I was making it work.
 I was equal parts intensely proud of myself… and running myself into the ground.
 I didn’t want to give it up—I still don’t.
 But geeze, there will be more challenges.
 This isn’t the only hard thing I can do in my life.
 This isn’t the only place where I can persevere and prove myself.

 Ooh-hoo, not a chance.